libish-jacob/Blog/_posts/2018-06-12-how-to-transfer-upload-download-huge-files-to-and-from-wcf-service-using-streaming.md

 description: >-
   In this article we will see how to transfer a huge file to and from WCF services efficiently.
 WCF supports streaming of data.
 We will use streaming to transfer huge file efficiently to and from a WCF service.
-This article is all about transferring file using streaming transfer mode in WCF and it does not enforce you to use streaming always, because of its limitations.
 date: '2014-07-23 16:00 +0530'
 ---
 ## Introduction